 - When done, remove from oven and let cool in pan until the pan cools enough to pick up.
-Then remove cupcakes and place on a wire rack until cool.
+Then remove cupcakes and place them on a wire rack until cool.

 - Decorate bacon cupcakes with flavored frosting.
-Place pieces of candied bacon on top of cupcake and drizzle with a little maple syrup before serving.
+Place pieces of candied bacon on top of the cupcake and drizzle with a little maple syrup before serving.

 Originally published on July 25, 2016 and September 26, 2018.
 Updated with new photos and information.